sddevelopment-be/penguin-pragmatic-patterns/CONTRIBUTING.md

 ## Running and building the project locally

 You will need to install `node.js` and `npm` on your machine.
-Take a look at [the official installatioh instructions](https://nodejs.org/en/download/) on the node.js website.
+Take a look at [the official installation instructions](https://nodejs.org/en/download/) on the node.js website.
 Once this step is completed, run `npm --version` ti make sure the installatioh was successful.

-Fork this repository into your own github account and clone it to your lical machine.
+Fork this repository into your own github account and clone it to your local machine.

 Next up, you will need to install c4builder locally.
 Do this by running: